-PURSUANT to the application of Joseph G. and Mary Beth Cooper Joseph, petitioning for a variance from CZO § 78.3 to disturb the Critical Area Buffer to construct a house; and
+PURSUANT to the application of Mark Walker and Mary Kathleen Kennedy, petitioning for a variance from CZO § 78.3 to disturb the Critical Area Buffer to construct a replacement house; and

-PURSUANT to the notice, posting of the property, and public hearing and in accordance with the provisions of law, it is, necessary approvals from the Office of Land Use and Growth Management, the Health Department, and the Critical Area Commission.
+PURSUANT to the notice, posting of the property, and public hearing and in accordance with the provisions of law, it is,

-ORDERED, by the St. Mary's County Board of Appeals, pursuant to CZO § 24.8, that the Applicants are granted a variance from CZO § 78.3 to disturb the Critical Area Buffer to construct a house;
+ORDERED, by the St. Mary's County Board of Appeals, pursuant to CZO § 24.8, that the Applicants are granted a variance from CZO § 78.3 to disturb the Critical Area Buffer to construct a replacement house;

-UPON CONDITION THAT, Applicants shall comply with any instructions and
+UPON CONDITION THAT, Applicants shall comply with any instructions and necessary approvals from the Office of Land Use and Growth Management, the Health Department, and the Critical Area Commission.